 It is crucial that you refrain from switching roles and parenting an older parent, nagging, or allowing the discussion to become volatile.
 Calmly and respectfully let your voice be heard, while keeping in mind that ultimately it is his choice.

-At-Home Care Company’s experts in senior care in Urbandale, IA and the surrounding areas are here to help as well.
+At-Home Care Company, Boone home health care providers for the surrounding areas, are here to help as well.
 Our home care professionals are skilled in assisting families who are caring for a senior man and encouraging older adults to take the best possible care of themselves.
 We can also provide accompanied transportation to doctors’ visits, pick up prescriptions and assist with medication reminders, and so much more.